Hurricane Milton tracker: Storm remains Cat. 5 as it approaches Florida’s Gulf coast

 Watches and warnings

-A Hurricane Watch is in effect for Florida's Gulf Coast from Chokoloskee to the mouth of the Suwanee River, including Tampa Bay.
+A Hurricane Warning is in effect for Florida's west coast from Bonita Beach northward to the mouth of the Suwannee River, including Tampa Bay.

-A Storm Surge Watch was also issued for Florida's Gulf Coast from Flamingo northward to the Suwannee River, including Charlotte Harbor and Tampa Bay.
+A Storm Surge Warning has been issued for the west coast of Florida from Flamingo northward to the Suwannee River, including Charlotte Harbor and Tampa Bay.

 A Flood Watch is in effect for the entire Tampa Bay area, most of Central Florida and all of South Florida.